mm2J/RepGCN/README.md

 # RepGCN
 **A Lightweight Framework for Skeleton-Based Gait Recognition with Novel Graph Convolution Network.
-(Submitted to TCSVT)**
+(Submitted to _Parttern Recognition_)**